When Women Stop Holding Everything Together

 And often, that ability is praised.

-The one everyone can count on.
+The person everyone can count on.

-It formed in relationships, in families, and in cultures that quietly taught us that being needed was one of the safest ways to belong.
+What’s harder to see is that this develops in relationships, families, communities, and cultures that teach people, often from an early age, that being needed is one of the safest ways to belong.

-For some, usefulness became protection.
+For some, usefulness becomes protection.

-For others, caretaking became identity.
+For others, caretaking becomes identity.

 "No one else will do it."